essex-lab/ProtoMS/doc/.man/_build/html/_sources/tools.txt

 **Description:**

-This tool calculates free energies using the method of thermodynamic integration (TI), Bennet's Acceptance Ratio (BAR) and Multi BAR (MBAR).
+This tool calculates free energies using the method of thermodynamic integration (TI), Bennet's Acceptance Ratio (BAR) and multi state BAR (MBAR).

 The program expects that in the ``directory``, ``directory2`` etc. there exist an output folder for each :math:`\lambda`-value, eg. ``lam-0.000`` and ``lam-1.000``